-b.
 Qualifying Exam: The qualifying examination consists of two parts: one, a written research proposal; and two, the oral defense of this research proposal.
-The qualifying exam should be taken within nine months of passing the preliminary exam.
+The qualifying exam should be taken no later than six semesters after matriculation.

-- Written Proposal: The student in consultation with the major professor and other parties submits a WRITTEN proposal of the intended dissertation research.
+- Written Proposal: The student in consultation with the major professor submits a WRITTEN proposal of the intended dissertation research.
 The academic code of conduct applies, and the written document should be from the student's own hand, not just cutting and pasting old grant proposals, papers, etc. The major professor and the examination committee may have input in the form of suggestions on content and organization, but should not directly edit the document.
 This proposal should include an extensive introduction complete with appropriately cited literature, a list of specific aims, and a description of the intended experiments.
 The proposal should be approximately 15-20 pages long, double-spaced.
 The written proposal must be submitted to and approved by the Chair of the qualifying examination committee at least two weeks prior to the scheduled examination. - Oral Exam: At this examination, the student gives an oral presentation of the proposal.
-The committee poses questions related to the intended research, background information, and the field of the work.
-The committee may also question areas perceived as the student's weaknesses during the preliminary exam, but only as they pertain to the research proposal.
-The committee chair ensures that the questions are appropriate (e.g. not too far afield) and that each committee member has a more-orless equal opportunity to question the student.

-While this proposal and oral defense is normally on the research that the student has proposed to carry out, it is not a thesis defense.
-There is no requirement for preliminary data and the eventual dissertation work may change considerably over time.

-• Advancing to Candidacy: The student's Qualifying Examination Committee is responsible for grading the exam.
+The committee poses questions related to the intended research, background information (including basic knowledge in cell biology, molecular biology, and biochemistry), and the field of the work.
+The committee chair ensures that the questions are appropriate (e.g. not too far afield) and that each committee member has a more-or-less equal opportunity to question the student. - While this proposal and oral defense is normally on the research that the student has proposed to carry out, it is not a thesis defense.
+There is no requirement for preliminary data and the eventual dissertation work may change considerably over time. - Advancing to Candidacy: The student's Qualifying Examination Committee is responsible for grading the exam.
 More than one failing vote, or a failing vote by the major professor, on the qualifying examination constitutes a failure.
 Any student failing the Qualifying Exam has the opportunity to take it again, but at least three months must elapse before a student is allowed to retake the exam.
-Failure of the second examination is grounds for automatic dismissal from the Ph.D. program and the loss of further financial aid from the Biology Department, although the student may still be eligible for the M.A. degree provided that those degree requirements are met.
-If at least four members of the Qualifying Examination Committee, including at least three CM faculty, vote that the student's performance on the examination was at a level appropriate for an M.A. degree, the degree is given.
-In addition, this student must have completed at least 32 credits of graduate level course work.
+Failure of the second examination is grounds for automatic dismissal from the Ph.D. program and the loss of further financial aid from the Biology Department, although the student may still be eligible for the M.S. degree provided that those degree requirements are met.